 The First Court of Appeals found that Judy’s higher education was not a relevant factor in determining whether to award maintenance.
 However, Jim’s domestic violence charge was relevant:

 “Here, it is undisputed that [husband] received deferred adjudication for assault with an affirmative finding of family violence on July 20, 2004, which is within two years of the date that [wife] filed for divorce on July 22, 2005. … Thus, we conclude that the trial court did not abuse its discretion because [wife] meets the statutory requirement for court-ordered maintenance.”
 Texas First Court of Appeals

 The spouses’ income and education are a determining factor in the amount of maintenance awarded by the court.
 Tex.
 Fam.
 Code Ann. § 8.052 However, since Jim’s argument was about the court’s decision to award Judy spousal maintenance, and not the amount of maintenance it awarded, the court overruled Jim’s appeal.

 Hire a Strong Family Law Advocate During Your Divorce

 Leaving a volatile marriage is difficult.
 Our family law attorneys will help you gather evidence of your spouse’s violent actions to show the court you are eligible for spousal maintenance.
-Call 214-884-3775 today to begin your free case assessment.
+Call 214-884-3775 today to begin your case assessment.